Your Endocannabinoid System

 CECD occurs when your body loses the ability to maintain a healthy endocannabinoid tone.
-This can be caused by dietary and lifestyle factors, or other disorders.
+This can be formed by dietary and lifestyle factors, or other disorders.
 Cannabis plants produce compounds called phytocannabinoids, which interact with our endocannabinoid system to promote balance and maintain a healthy endocannabinoid tone.
 Below is an overview of the endocannabinoids that have been discovered so far, and what we know about their activities and responsibilities.

 Anandamide (N-Arachidonoyl Ethanolamide)

 Anandamide, also recognizes as AEA, was the first endocannabinoid discovered back in 1991.
 The word anandamide comes from the Sanskrit word for bliss: “Ananda”.